fbpx Skip to main content

 Diversity and Inclusion

 The care work industry is becoming more diverse and inclusive, with a greater emphasis on cultural competency and sensitivity to different backgrounds and lifestyles.
 This is important for ensuring that all care recipients receive the best possible care, regardless of their background.
+This will increasingly be considered through the lens of care delivery, with the holistic approach using frameworks such as PIES enabling the delivery of this to clients.

 Increased Use of Robotics